falafeljan/website/README.md

 ### Settings

 There are some settings to be supplied in the `settings.json` file.
 Currently, setting only the `email` key is provided.
+This key contains a Base64-encoded e-mail address.

 ### Deploying 🐳